bzchun/opt11/README.md

     - added 4 functions similar to the QEMU implementation.
     - call these functions instead of the default clint functions

+* clint_lines.txt

+    - output of a grep to find everwhere in Dromajo where the word "clint" is used

 <br>